ppy/osu-wiki/wiki/Beatmap_Discussion/en.md

 ## Step by step guide to posting a mod

-1. Select the proper game mode at the top of the beatmap's page you wish to mod (Standard, Taiko, Catch, Mania)
+1. Select the proper game mode at the top of the beatmap's page you wish to mod (osu!standard, osu!taiko, osu!catch, osu!mania)
 2. Select the difficulty you wish to mod in the drop down menu.
-(Easy, Normal, Hard, Insane, etc)
+(Easy, Normal, Hard, Insane, etc.)
 3. Select the section you wish to post your mod in (General (all difficulties), General, or Timeline)
 4. Type your mod out in the discussion field.
 Use a timestamp if you are using the Timeline section.
 One issue per post!
 5. Select the type of mod you are making (Praise, Suggestion, Problem)

 Your post will be submitted!
-Start over at step 3 if you wish to continue modding the same difficulty.
+You can restart at step 3 if you wish to continue modding the same difficulty.
 Don't forget to Hype the beatmap if you want to help move it forward for nomination.

 ## FAQ